-This Whole30 Pork Tenderloin with Balsamic Caper Pan Sauce is perfect for a date night in or a delicious weeknight meal.
+This Pork Tenderloin with Balsamic Caper Pan Sauce is perfect for a date night in or a delicious weeknight meal.
 It also happens to be Whole30 and Paleo compatible!

 For this recipe you will need a cast iron skillet or other oven safe skillet or pan.
 You will be transferring the skillet directly from the stovetop into a 450 degree F oven so it will need to be able to withstand high heat.